Anaphylaxis and allergic reaction specialists, Allergy & Asthma Consultants are here in the Atlanta Metro area, with 4 convenient locations.

 Anaphylaxis should be regarded as a life-threatening emergency and requires immediate medical treatment.
 An injection of epinephrine and a trip to the emergency room is warranted by a reaction.
 If not treated properly, anaphylaxis can prove fatal.

 Allergy & Asthma Consultants has the experience, equipment and medication readily available for Anaphylaxis treatment.

-While anyone can have anaphylaxis reaction, people with allergies and asthma and with a family history of anaphylaxis are higher risk.
+While anyone can have an anaphylaxis reaction, people with allergies and asthma and with a family history of anaphylaxis are at higher risk.
 And, once you’ve experienced anaphylaxis your risk of having another episode is increased.

 Anaphylaxis symptoms typically begin within 5 to 30 minutes of coming into contact with an allergen.
 In some instances you may not notice anaphylactic symptoms for more than an hour.